spiegel-im-spiegel/github-pages-env/content/remark/2019/06/its-middle-night-do-you-know-who-your-iphone-is-talking.md

 date =  "2019-06-26T14:53:22+09:00"
 description = "“It’s 3 a.m.
 Do you know what your iPhone is doing?”" image = "/images/attention/kitten.jpg"
-tags = [ "security", "privacy", "censorship", "risk", "k-tai", "surveillance-capitalism" ] pageType = "text"
+tags = [ "security", "privacy", "risk", "k-tai", "surveillance-capitalism" ]
+pageType = "text"

 [scripts]